WebOrigami/docs/src/content/concepts/hello.md

 }}
 </figure>

 This produces the same "Hello, world!" message as before.
 When Origami sees `name` in the `index.html` formula, it looks in that local `about` area of the tree for `name`.
 It doesn't see a `name` there, so moves up to the tree's top level, where it does find a `name`.
-By default, Origami will continue walking up the folder hierarchy, looking for `name`, until it reaches the directory where the Origami server was started.

 _Key point: Tree scoping in Origami works like block scoping in many programming language — with a twist…_